The Solid Propulsion Team researches and develops large solid propellant engines.

 The engine has a new, carbon fibre casing, developed by the DARE structures team.
 The nozzle has also been redesigned, and is now a simple aluminium bulkhead, with a steel insert for the throat.
 The engine is ignited using a commercial grain housed in a 3D printed basket, and a valve is used on the other side of the bulkhead, to act as a safe-arm device to block the igniter gasses from starting the motor until the rocket has been fully prepared.
 Both bulkheads are secured using snaprings, as oppose to the traditional means of radial bolts.

-During the October 2018 test day, two single grain tests were successfully performed.
-Full scale motor testing is scheduled to start in Spring 2019, with the aim of the engine being flight qualified by the end of 2019.
+During the October 2018 and March 2019 test days, several single grain tests were successfully performed.
+After this testing will be scaled up to a three grain motor, with full scale motor testing is scheduled to start in Autumn 2019.

-The Solid Propulsion team has existed since 2009, and many of DAREs rockets have been launched with solid engines throughout the years.
+The Solid Propulsion team has existed since 2009, and many of DARE's rockets have been launched with solid engines throughout the years.
 Since its founding, the team has created a body of knowledge with regards to the development and testing of solid rocket motors.
-These engines developed include the reliable Small Rocket Project and DX-1 engines, the latter of which are used in the CanSat and ACT rockets, as well as the two-stage engine for Stratos I.
+These engines developed include the two-stage engine for Stratos I, and the reliable Small Rocket Project and DX-1 engines, the latter of which is used in the CanSat and ACT rockets.

 Strand Burner campaign